comprobo25/comprobo25.github.io/assignments/computer_vision_project.md

 ## Project Topic

 Your project should be about computer vision and its intersection with robotics.
-In our simulated robot reality of the pandemic, this means that you should choose a computer vision topic that has some plausible application in robotics.
-You will carry out that project either using a robot simulator, a computer vision dataset, or some combination of both.
+You will carry out that project either using a robot simulator, a computer vision dataset, the Neato, or some combination.

 In your project proposal you will be coming up with an implementation plan.
 That is, if you are using a particular algorithm to solve a problem, which parts of the algorithm will you implement, and which will you use pre-built implementations for?
 Be strategic in these decisions to balance learning about algorithms with system building (e.g., programming the simualted Neatos (or another robot) to do something interesting).
 You have substantial lattitude in shaping your project to focus on the parts you really want to learn (e.g., system design versus basic understanding of algorithms).
 That said, we expect that you will do some exploration of algorithms as part of this project (which could could include implementation or perhaps subsantial learning about an algorithm or class of algorithms).

 Potential Algorithm Topics

 * Object tracking
 * Image segmentation
 * Object detection
 * Text recognition
 * Fiducial tracking
 * Visual odometry
 * Structure from motion

 (Note: there are some resources for these topics later in the document)

 ## Robot Platform

 * One option is to continue to work with the Neato.
 In class, you'll see the Neato camera setup and go through a simple demo of how to use the images to control a robot.
 * You may want to use an external dataset for your project.
 Here are some possible starting points.
     * <a-no-proxy href="https://www.visualdata.io/discovery">Visual Data</a-no-proxy> has a nice collection of computer vision datasets and projects.
     * If you want a huge (but very cool) dataset for self-driving vehicles, consider usign Waymo's <a-no-proxy href="https://waymo.com/open/">Open Dataset</a-no-proxy>

-    * <a-no-proxy href="https://lionbridge.ai/datasets/17-best-robotics-datasets-for-machine-learning/">Here's another list of datasets specifically for robotics (not all are about computer vision)</a-no-proxy>

     * If you're interested in machine learning for robot control, you might consider building off some of <a-no-proxy href="https://github.com/comprobo18/robot_learning/network/members">the datasets (and code) from the 2018 Robot Learning project</a-no-proxy> You also might want to check out <a-no-proxy href="https://docs.google.com/presentation/d/1ZZBZotRITt42OIpwC-jiFYWu-h27rZ1PzhctPyRYgng/edit">the Google Slides presentation summarizing their results</a-no-proxy>.
     * A lof these datasets are big and fancy, but don't be afraid to start with smaller, more classic datasets.
 That's a great way to learn without having to deal with the greater complexity that comes with some of this data.

 ## Deliverables

 There are four deliverables for this project.

-### Project Proposal (due 10/14)
+### Project Proposal (due 10/13)

 At a minimum, please include the answers to the following questions.
 You should include enough detail for us to be able to give you useful feedback.